2021–22 NHL season: Leading goaltenders

 The following goaltenders led the league in regular season goals against average at the completion of games played on April 29, 2022, while playing at least 1,920 minutes.

 NHL awards

 Voting concluded immediately after the end of the regular season.
 Statistics-based awards such as the Art Ross Trophy, Maurice "Rocket" Richard Trophy, William M. Jennings Trophy and the Presidents' Trophy are announced at the end of the regular season.
 The Stanley Cup and the Conn Smythe Trophy are presented at the end of the Stanley Cup Finals.
-The Lester Patrick Trophy is announced following the conclusion of the playoffs.